glasnt/talks/2019_10_PyGotham.podium/slides.md

 ???

-Nearly every talk I've seen on deployment includes a line likee
+Nearly every talk I've seen on deployment includes a line like

 it depends

 When trying to tell you the "one true way" to do django deployments.
+Heck, I've seen a talk with this exact title.

 Because it's true.